Hexagram 33遯Retreat

 — Legge (1882)

 Line 1 is the lower yin and the structural floor of the retreat.
 The image is unflattering: 遯尾 — the retiring tail.
-The actor is at the back of the column rather than at the front of the planning; the retreat is happening to them rather than being directed by them.
+You are at the back of the column rather than at the front of the planning; the retreat is happening to you rather than being directed by you.
 The line is explicit that the position is perilous and that no further movement should be attempted.
 The instruction is harder than it sounds.
 The temptation at line 1 is to act — to make a visible move, to defend the territory, to insist on the principle — and the line is unambiguous that any motion in this position deepens the exposure rather than reducing it.

-In a decision context this is the line of the founder who has missed the cleanest exit window and now finds the company reacting to events rather than directing them, the executive whose departure has been telegraphed before they were ready to leave, the operator whose role has quietly been backfilled while they were still planning the transition.
-The hexagram is not condemning the actor who lands at line 1; it is naming the discipline.
+In a decision context this is the line of the employee who has missed the clean moment to resign and now finds events moving faster than any plan, the official whose departure has been leaked before they were ready to go, the volunteer whose role has quietly been filled by someone else while they were still deciding how to step back.
+The hexagram is not condemning whoever lands at line 1; it is naming the discipline.
 Stop.
 Do not announce the move you have not yet planned.
 Do not negotiate from a position you have not yet stabilised.
-The perilous tail becomes catastrophic only when the actor responds by sprinting forward.
+The perilous tail turns catastrophic only when you respond by sprinting forward.
 Hold the position long enough to recover information before any further movement is made.

 執之用黃牛之革,莫之勝說。